If you’ve found yourself on this page, the chances are that you’ve done a Google search to try...

 As part of a wider SEO and content marketing strategy, your company will have a number of pages on their site, each one designed to reach a different customer.
 You will need to design and publish content that performs well in search results, but that also converts customers who land on it.

-Write print marketing material that will be distributed to customers in a variety of formats
+5. Writing print marketing material in a variety of formats

 Print marketing is very much alive and well, and many companies still make good use of it.
 You may be required to write material to be printed on a variety of different formats, such as direct mail, leaflets and packaging.